 IMPORTANT NOTE: SSA will hold the lump sum payment and suspend all ongoing payments until contact has been made with the CSE agency to determine if there should be a withholding and, if so, what amount.
 It is critical for the SSA payment center staff to be able to reach the CSE agency in a timely manner and receive a verbal or written response with respect to the lump sum payment.
 Ongoing payments should resume once this communication has been made.

 Where to send IWOs

-All income withholding orders should continue to be sent to any local SSA office.
-To identify the nearest SSA field office, go to
+All income withholding orders should continue to be sent to any local SSA field office.

 Sending IWO’s to a local SSA field office is a change for child support enforcement agencies in Arkansas, Louisiana, New Mexico, Oklahoma, and Texas that had previously been notified in IM-05-11, dated November 18, 2005, to send IWOs to a centralized garnishment unit in Albuquerque.
 Albuquerque will no longer be accepting income withholding orders for these five states.
 All IWOs for these states should now be sent to any local SSA office.